 Since these problems were defeating the national commitment to achieve the MDGs, the government of India restructured this programme and launched a new programme to harness the women power social mobilization, institution building, and livelihoods, known as the Aajivika-National Rural Livelihoods Mission (NRLM) in 2011.
 Based on a "livelihood approach", the NRLM is implemented in a mission mode and marks a shift from an allocation based strategy to i. a demand driven strategy, enabling the states to formulate their own livelihoods-based poverty reduction action plans; ii. focus on targets, outcomes, and time bound delivery; iii. the continuous capacity building, imparting requisite skills and creating linkages with livelihoods opportunities for the poor, including those emerging in the organized sector, and iv. monitoring against targets of poverty outcomes.
 Universal social mobilization is a key feature of NRLM.
-In order to create the "proof of concept" and build the capacities of the states for its implementation (transiting from the SGSY to the NRLM) in all the 28 states and 7 union territories of India, the National Rural Livelihood Project (NRLP) is implemented since 2011 which covers the 13 high poverty states (with a significant population of the ST, SC and other vulnerable communities) which account for 92 percent of the rural poor in the country together with the State Rural Livelihood Missions.
+In order to create the "proof of concept" and build the capacities of the states for its implementation (transiting from the SGSY to the NRLM) in all the 28 states and 7 union territories of India, the National Rural Livelihood Project (NRLP) is implemented since 2011 which covers the 13 high poverty states (with a significant population of the ST, SC and othervulnerable communities) which account for 92 percent of the rural poor in the country together with the State Rural Livelihood Missions.
 NRLP has been implemented in 374 blocs (out of a target of 400 blocs) of the 13 states67 and until December 2014, 3.2 million households have been mobilized (52% into the new SHGs and 48% into the revived and strengthened SHGs).
 Out of the 3.2 million households mobilized into NRLP fold, 29% belong to the STs, 21% to the SCs and 9% to the minority groups, reflecting the inclusive character of the entire mobilization process.
-84% of the SHGs under the project had savings bank accounts with the states of Bihar, Jharkhand, Madhya Pradesh and Uttar Pradesh reporting a relatively lower percentage of SHGs having bank accounts. as high as 61 percent were graded "A" in the grading system Among the newly formed SHGs, 35 percent had already accessed bank credit, which is a good achievement given the fact that they are all located in the poorest areas with a low-repayment history.
-The project states were in the process of taking up several measures such as the appointment of retired bankers, hiring the services of bank mitras and constitution of Community Based Recovery Mechanism (CBRM) to augment the bank credit to SHGs.68 wage employment, the government has come up with a skilling and placement initiative pioneered by the Ministry of Rural Development named as Deen Dayal Upadhyaya Grameen Kaushalya Yojana (DDU-GKY), as part of the national strategy for inclusive growth.
-DDU-GKY has its origins in the Aajeevika Skills programme and the 'Special Projects' component of the Swarnjayanti Gram Swarozgar Yojana (SGSY).
+84% of the SHGs under the project had savings bank accounts with the states of Bihar, Jharkhand, Madhya Pradesh and Uttar Pradesh reporting a relatively lower percentage of SHGs having bank accounts.
+As high as 61 percent were graded "A" in the grading system among the newly formed SHGs, 35 percent had already accessed bank credit, which is a good achievement given the fact that they are all located in the poorest areas with a low-repayment history.
+The project states were in the process of taking up several measures such as the appointment of retired bankers, hiring the services of bank mitras and constitution of Community Based Recovery Mechanism (CBRM) to augment the bank credit to SHGs.68

+In the context of the need to bridge the great skill gap which exists among the rural youth, and enhance their skill and productive capacity as a step to increase their possibilities for wage employment, the government has come up with a skilling and placement initiative pioneered by the Ministry of Rural Development named as Deen Dayal Upadhyaya Grameen Kaushalya Yojana (DDU-GKY), as part of the national strategy for inclusive growth.
+DDU-GKY has its origins in the Aajeevika Skills programme and the 'Special Projects' component of the Swarnjayanti Gram SwarozgarYojana (SGSY).